Pleasure and Pain: The Meaning of Our Emotions

 DATES & PRESENTERS

 Following each lecture, a wine & cheese reception will be held in the Student Lounge of IPS.
-Walking directions from the Radisson Hotel to IPS: walk across at the light on 20th Street South and Jefferson Davis Hwy.
-Turn right and walk one block to 2001 Jefferson Davis Hwy.
+IPS is located at 2001 Jefferson Davis Hwy.
+Arlington, VA 22202.

 Complimentary parking for guests is located in the adjacent garage on Jefferson Davis Hwy.